Thursday, Nov 2nd

 The Course Schedule page shows you the topics that we are going to cover in CS109 and the corresponding readings.
 We will also post materials from lecture on the schedule page.

 Welcome to CS109!
 We are looking forward to a fun quarter.
-Class starts Monday April 3rd at 10:30am in NVIDIA Auditorium.
+Class starts Monday Sept 25th at 3:30pm in Hewlett 200.